American Enterprise Institute: Energy and environmental policy

 In 2007, AEI scholars published a report promoting carbon taxation as an alternative to cap-and-trade regimes.
 "Most economists believe a carbon tax (a tax on the quantity of CO2 emitted when using energy) would be a superior policy alternative to an emissions-trading regime," wrote Kenneth P. Green, Kevin Hassett, and Steven F. Hayward.
 "In fact, the irony is that there is a broad consensus in favor of a carbon tax everywhere except on Capitol Hill, where the 'T word' is anathema."
 AEI also backs the carbon taxation policy due to an incentive to reduce the use of carbon-intensive energy that would result.
 "The increased costs of energy would flow through the economy, ultimately giving consumers incentives to reduce their use of electricity, transportation fuels, home heating oil, and so forth".
 Along with consumers reducing their use of carbon-energy, they will be inclined to buy more efficient appliances, cars, and homes that apply "more attention to energy conservation".

 Other AEI staff have argued for similar policies.
-Thernstrom and Lane are codirecting a project on whether geoengineering would be a feasible way to "buy us time to make [the] transition [from fossil fuels] while protecting us from the worst potential effects of warming".
+Thernstrom and Lane codirected a project on whether geoengineering would be a feasible way to "buy us time to make [the] transition [from fossil fuels] while protecting us from the worst potential effects of warming".
 Green, who departed AEI in 2013, expanded its work on energy policy.
 He has hosted conferences on nuclear power and ethanol With Aparna Mathur, he evaluated Americans' indirect energy use to discover unexpected areas in which energy efficiencies can be achieved.

 In October 2007, resident scholar and executive director of the AEI-Brookings Joint Center for Regulatory Studies Robert W. Hahn commented:

 Fending off both sincere and sophistic opposition to cap-and-trade will no doubt require some uncomfortable compromises.
 Money will be wasted on unpromising R&D; grotesquely expensive renewable fuels may gain a permanent place at the subsidy trough.
 And, as noted above, there will always be a risk of cheating.
 But the first priority should be to seize the day, putting a domestic emissions regulation system in place.
 Without America's political leadership and economic muscle behind it, an effective global climate stabilization strategy isn't possible.